OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/hdinsight/hdinsight-analyze-flight-delay-data.md

         # Azure Blob storage variables
         [Parameter(Mandatory=$True,
-                    HelpMessage="Enter the Azure storage account name for creating a new HDInsight cluster.
-If the account doesn't exist, the script will create one.")]
+                    HelpMessage="Enter hello Azure storage account name for creating a new HDInsight cluster.
+If hello account doesn't exist, hello script will create one.")]
         [String]$storageAccountName,

         [Parameter(Mandatory=$True,
-                    HelpMessage="Enter the Azure blob container name for creating a new HDInsight cluster.
-If not specified, the HDInsight cluster name will be used.")]
+                    HelpMessage="Enter hello Azure blob container name for creating a new HDInsight cluster.
+If not specified, hello HDInsight cluster name will be used.")]
         [String]$blobContainerName
     )